 The guideline is based on standards for emergency planning, as follows:

-- the Canada's National Standard titled, Emergency Planning for Industry (CAN/CSA-Z73 I -M91), and
+- Canada's National Standard titled, Emergency Planning for Industry (CAN/CSA-Z73 I -M91), and

 The ministry also endorses the Partnerships Towards Safer Communities by the Canadian Association of Fire Chiefs that is designed to foster close working relationships between industry and local communities to define risk, mitigate impacts, and to understand response roles and capabilities.
-The vision of this initiative is that communities and industry are prepared to respond to identified risks through application of emergency management programs based on international best practices.
-This includes ongoing community / industry emergency planning, training, exercising and assessment of response capability.
+The vision of this initiative is that communities and industries are prepared to respond to identified risks through the application of emergency management programs based on international best practices.
+This includes ongoing community/industry emergency planning, training, exercising and assessment of response capability.